-If you have too many roosters, an easy solution is starting a rooster flock.
+If you have too many roosters, a simple solution is starting a rooster flock.
 A rooster flock is a flock of all roosters, with no hens.

 Feeding and Watering Your Rooster Flock

 If you have more than two roosters in your rooster flock, it might be a good idea to have more than one feeder and/or waterer.
-When I had a rooster flock of seven, I had two waterers and two feeders.
-It's not always necessary to have multiple feeders and waterers, especially if you always have the feeder full or have easy going roosters.
+For instance, when I had a rooster flock of seven, I had two waterers and two feeders.
+It's not always necessary to have multiple feeders and waterers, especially if you always keep the feeder full or have easy-going roosters.

 I also recommend people who have a rooster flock to feed flock raiser, grower, or all flock feed instead of layer feed.
 Roosters (and other non-laying birds) don't need the extra calcium in layer feed, and it can damage them if used for long term.

 Introducing New Roosters to Your Rooster Flock